 The local currency is the Philippine Peso (PHP).
 On arrival or departure, declare to Bureau of Customs officers at the airport any local cash in excess of PHP50,000.

 Declare all foreign currency amounts in excess of $US10,000 (or other foreign currency equivalent).

 Safety and security

-The Philippine Congress has extended martial law in Mindanao until 31 December 2017, following a request from President Duterte.
-Measures imposed under Martial Law may include the suspension of the writ of habeas corpus, the imposition of curfews and establishment of checkpoints.
+The Philippine Congress voted to extend martial law in Mindanao until 31 December 2018.
+Measures imposed under martial law may include the suspension of the writ of habeas corpus, curfews and establishment of checkpoints.
 Monitor media reporting and follow the instructions of local authorities.